 Test A: pre-departure test in the UK

-The pre-departure test in the UK is a Greek requirement and needs to be coordinated a couple of weeks before departing the UK, either by ordering an at-home test kit or by booking an in-person test appointment at a testing centre or partner pharmacy.
+The pre-departure test in the UK is a Greek requirement and needs to be coordinated a couple of weeks before departing the UK, either by ordering an at-home test kit or by booking an in-person test appointment at a testing center or partner pharmacy.

-Below is a shortlist of pre-departure options offered by covid testing providers that I researched in the UK.
+Below is a short list of pre-departure options offered by covid testing providers that I researched in the UK.
 There are hundreds of providers!